mjordan/islandora_scg/README.md

 ## Usage

 The Islandora Sample Content Generator only has a drush interface.
-To use it, issue a command using the following template:
+To load objects using it, issue a command using the following template:

 `drush iscgl --user=someuser --content_model=foo:contentModel --parent=bar:collection`